Leggy String of Pearls — Wide Bead Spacing and Weak Strands

 - 1

-Move the plant to maximum available light.
-String of Pearls recovers best when moved to a south- or west-facing window with several hours of direct sun.
-Light correction stops further etiolation in new growth.
+Move the plant to the brightest location realistically available.
+String of Pearls responds best to a south- or west-facing window with several hours of direct sun daily; correcting the light stops any further etiolation on new growth going forward, even though it won't fix what's already stretched.

 - 2